Bon Voyage Magazine

 Jenna Mahoney is a Brooklyn-based contributing writer for Bon Voyage magazine.
 She has been on staff at Bridal Guide and Fitness, and her work has appeared in Shape, Self, Allure, Redbook, and New York Magazine.

-Latest Article: 6 Hours In: Puerto Vallarta, Mexico
+Latest Article: 8 Best Things to Do in: Puerto Vallarta, Mexico

 Food, travel ,and fitness writer Dana McMahan makes her home in bourbon country (Louisville, Kentucky) between trips, where she covers the local culinary scene.
 She has also contributed to NBCNews.com, Fodors.com, LonelyPlanet.com, AOL Travel, and WomensAdventure.com as well as Food Network magazine, Elle, and The Chicago Tribune.

 Latest Article: The Top 10 Concierge Programs at Sea

 Heidi Mitchell frequently contributes to The Wall Street Journal, Vogue, and Departures.
 Heidi has been an editor at Travel + Leisure and Rolling Stone and, most recently, she served as editor in chief of Town & Country Travel and travel editor of Town & Country.
 She lives in New York City and Connecticut with her husband and three children.

 Latest Article: 10 Best Things to Do in Miami, Florida

 Katie Morell writes about travel for Hemispheres, BBC Travel, Chicago Tribune, Chicago Sun-Times, and Destination Weddings & Honeymoons, and previously served as editor of business travel magazine Meetings West.
 Her most memorable trip so far was a river cruise in the Peruvian Amazon that included piranha fishing.
 When she’s not capturing predators, Katie lives in San Francisco.

 Latest Article: 7 Best Things to Do in Nawiliwili, Kauai in Hawaii